oluaptarso/dev-the-gathering-webapp/README.md

 Check out the live version on https://www.devthegathering.com.

 Here you can find the repository of the web application.

-## Technologies

 The web application of DEV: The Gathering uses the following tech stack:
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces;